 The above 37-marker diagrams show, for example, that the DNA-tested Plants whose earliest-known male-line ancestors were near Sheffield (P23a, P1a, P1c, P33a) are not only geographical neighbours on the map but also are genetically linked by the computed ancestral network.
-This suggests that a particular branch of the Plant family found its way to that region as was already suspected for the genealogically-linked P1a and P1c but not necessarily for P23a.
-The more recent addition, P33a, has since been considered to have a similar genealogical descent to P1a and is accordingly omitted from the above maps.
-On the other hand, the genetic network is spread across the Irish sea and indicates that PT3a links back to England through a different branch of the Plant family from that of P28a and P28b, despite the geographical proximity of PT3a to P28a/b in Ireland.
+This suggests that a particular branch of the Plant family found its way to that region fairly early, as was already suspected for the genealogically-linked P1a and P1c but not necessarily for P23a or P33a.
+The more recent addition, P33a, has since been considered to have a similar genealogical descent to P1a.
+On the other hand, the genetic network is also spread across the Irish sea and indicates that PT3a links back to England through a different branch of the Plant family from that of P28a and P28b, despite the geographical proximity of PT3a to P28a/b in Ireland.

 Some caution is needed, however, in interpreting all of the details of the network for the descent tree and maps.
 The lines do not necessarily imply direct migration paths in the maps.
 This is especially so when the genetic distance between linked neighbours in the network is large, since it is possible that there were substantial meanderings on the map while the genetic mutations were taking place.
 The lines can also be misleading when the Y-DNA signature of a volunteer approximates that of the medieval ancestor of the main Plant family.
 With few genetic mutations down the centuries for a particular line, there is then nothing to tie the descending generations of the volunteer's unchanging Y-DNA signature to any particular time since the fourteenth century.
 For example, P20a evidently seems to have no mutation from the Plants' ancestral signature, in the model of the above descent tree.
 It just happens that P20a's earliest-known male-line ancestor was near Birmingham, in 1700.
 However, the overall documentary evidence makes it more reasonable to suppose that the geographic focus of the lines should not be placed near Birmingham but, rather, at the evident fourteenth-century ancestral homeland, marked "A" in the map, near the Cheshire-Staffordshire border.